Otuam

 Otuam (also Tantum) is a town in Ekumfi District, Central Region, Ghana.

-Nana Amuah-Afenyi VI (born Peggielene Bartels in 1953), known informally as King Peggy, is the reigning chief of a clan (Ebriadze Abusua) of the town.
-She is the head of one of the 7 major clans that form the Otuam township.
-Peggy has worked as a secretary at the Embassy of Ghana in Washington, D.C. since the 1970s.
+Nana Amuah-Afenyi VI (born Peggielene Bartels in 1953), known informally as King Peggy, is the reigning chief of the Ebriadze Abusua, one of the seven major clans which form the township.
+She has worked as a secretary for the Embassy of Ghana in Washington, D.C. since the 1970s.

 History

 It is the site where the Royal African Company built Fort Tantumquery in the 1720s.